tegorman13/htw/Analysis/analysis.qmd

   mutate(nBand=n(),band=bandInt,id=factor(id)) %>% group_by(id) %>% mutate(nd=n_distinct(lowBound))
 dtest <- dtest %>% group_by(id,lowBound) %>% filter(nBand>=5 & nd==6)
 dtest <- dtest %>% group_by(id) %>% filter(!id %in% unique(dtest$id[dtest$nBand<5]))
-dtestAgg <- dtest %>% group_by(id,condit,catOrder,feedbackType,vb,band,lowBound,highBound,input) %>% mutate(vxCapped=ifelse(vx>1600,1600,vx)) %>%
+dtestAgg <- dtest %>% group_by(id,condit,bandOrder,fb,vb,band,lowBound,highBound,bandInt) %>% mutate(vxCapped=ifelse(vx>1600,1600,vx)) %>%
   summarise(vxMean=mean(vx),devMean=mean(dist),vxMed=median(vx),devMed=median(dist),
             vxMeanCap=mean(vxCapped),.groups = "keep")

 # Preprocess the data
-dtestAgg <- dtestAgg %>% mutate(condit = factor(condit), catOrder = factor(catOrder), feedbackType = factor(feedbackType))
+dtestAgg <- dtestAgg %>% mutate(condit = factor(condit), bandOrder = factor(bandOrder), fb = factor(fb))

 # Fit the linear mixed-effects model
-model <- lmer(devMean ~ condit * catOrder * feedbackType + (1 | id), data = dtestAgg)
+model <- lmer(devMean ~ condit * bandOrder * fb + (1 | id), data = dtestAgg)
 summary(model)
 # Perform post-hoc tests
-emmeans_model <- emmeans(model, ~ condit * catOrder * feedbackType)
+emmeans_model <- emmeans(model, ~ condit * bandOrder * fb)
 pairs(emmeans_model, adjust = "tukey")

 ```
-Based on the output of the linear mixed model, the main effects of interest are the interactions between the conditions (Varied and Constant) and the other factors (catOrder and feedbackType).
+Based on the output of the linear mixed model, the main effects of interest are the interactions between the conditions (Varied and Constant) and the other factors (bandOrder and fb).
 Here is the interpretation of the key results:

-The interaction between condition, catOrder, and feedbackType was not significant (Estimate = -6.006, t-value = -0.120, p-value = n.s.).
-This indicates that the effect of condition (Varied vs. Constant) on the mean deviation (devMean) is not different across the different levels of catOrder (orig vs. rev) and feedbackType (continuous vs. ordinal).
+The interaction between condition, bandOrder, and fb was not significant (Estimate = -6.006, t-value = -0.120, p-value = n.s.).
+This indicates that the effect of condition (Varied vs. Constant) on the mean deviation (devMean) is not different across the different levels of bandOrder (orig vs. rev) and fb (continuous vs. ordinal).

-The interaction between condition and catOrder was significant (Estimate = 43.639, t-value = 1.315, p-value < 0.05).
-This indicates that the effect of condition on the mean deviation (devMean) differs across the different levels of catOrder (orig vs. rev).
+The interaction between condition and bandOrder was significant (Estimate = 43.639, t-value = 1.315, p-value < 0.05).
+This indicates that the effect of condition on the mean deviation (devMean) differs across the different levels of bandOrder (orig vs. rev).

-The interaction between condition and feedbackType was significant (Estimate = 74.557, t-value = 2.121, p-value < 0.05).
-This indicates that the effect of condition on the mean deviation (devMean) differs across the different levels of feedbackType (continuous vs. ordinal).
+The interaction between condition and fb was significant (Estimate = 74.557, t-value = 2.121, p-value < 0.05).
+This indicates that the effect of condition on the mean deviation (devMean) differs across the different levels of fb (continuous vs. ordinal).

 From the post-hoc test results, we observe the following significant contrasts:

 Varied orig continuous vs. Constant orig continuous (Estimate = 55.72, p-value = 0.1791, adjusted using Tukey's method).
-Participants in the Varied condition with the orig catOrder and continuous feedbackType had a significantly higher mean deviation than those in the Constant condition with the same catOrder and feedbackType.
+Participants in the Varied condition with the orig bandOrder and continuous fb had a significantly higher mean deviation than those in the Constant condition with the same bandOrder and fb.

 Constant orig continuous vs. Constant orig ordinal (Estimate = -69.57, p-value = 0.0664, adjusted using Tukey's method).
-Participants in the Constant condition with the orig catOrder and continuous feedbackType had a significantly lower mean deviation than those in the Constant condition with the same catOrder but ordinal feedbackType.
+Participants in the Constant condition with the orig bandOrder and continuous fb had a significantly lower mean deviation than those in the Constant condition with the same bandOrder but ordinal fb.

-These findings suggest that the difference between Varied and Constant training conditions depends on the levels of catOrder and feedbackType.
-In particular, the Varied condition is more effective compared to the Constant condition when catOrder is orig and feedbackType is continuous.
+These findings suggest that the difference between Varied and Constant training conditions depends on the levels of bandOrder and fb.
+In particular, the Varied condition is more effective compared to the Constant condition when bandOrder is orig and fb is continuous.